 June 20: Edmond Jazz Orchestra, a 25-piece orchestra that features trumpets, trombones, mellophones, saxophones, drums, percussion, bass and piano

-June 21: Boyd Street Brass, which boasts a blend of New Orleans-oriented blues, jazz and funk; Pidgin, known for its psychedelic approach to afro-soul music with a powerful horn section; and the Norman High School Jazz Combo, a group of next-generation jazz artists.
+June 21: Boyd Street Brass, which boasts a blend of New Orleans-oriented blues, jazz and funk; and Pidgin, known for its psychedelic approach to afro-soul music with a powerful horn section.

 In addition to the concerts, Jazz in June holds clinics with the artists and after-concert jams.
 This year’s schedule is: